jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 		(lukeghg) prompt% sbatch --mail-user firstname.lastname@luke.fi run-ghg-master.slurm
 		(lukeghg) prompt% sbatch --mail-user firstname.lastname@luke.fi run-eu529-ghg-master.slurm

 Use `squeue` to see your work in Slurm and `scancel` to remove it.
-Although running the scipts takes only ten minutes (each), it might be a good practice to send work to computational nodes with Slurm.
+Although running the scipts takes up to only ten minutes (each), it might be a good practice to send the work to computational nodes with Slurm.

 **NB1:** CRFReporter checks that the version number of the PartyProfile xml matches the CRFReporter version.
 Each CRFReporter version update requires new